ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 congestion control in accordance with {{?RFC2914}}.
 Also note that reliability is usually combined with congestion control in protocol implementations, rendering "reliable but not congestion controlled" a request that is unlikely to succeed.
-The recommended default is that the Connection is congestion controlled.
+The recommended default is to Require that the Connection is congestion controlled.